geowarin/geowarin.github.io/content/post/modern-interiors-characters-in-godot/index.md

 {{< figure src="images/character_files.png" caption="File system view" >}}

-In my case, the 32x32 sprite sheet is composed of 77 rows and 20 lines of 32x64 sprites.
+In my case, the 32x32 sprite sheet is composed of 57 columns and 20 lines of 32x64 sprites.
 The sprite at index 0 is always the character looking right, the sprite at index 1 is looking up and the sprites from index 57 to 62 compose the walking right animation, for example.